Lancaster University: Vice-Chancellor

 The Vice-Chancellor is the chief academic and executive officer of the university.
 The Vice-Chancellor is supported by the Deputy Vice-Chancellor, three Pro Vice-Chancellors, and the Provost for Student Experience, Colleges and the Library.
 Andrew John Schofield was appointed Vice-Chancellor in November 2019, after the resignation of Mark Smith in September 2019.
 Andy Schofield took up the post of Vice-Chancellor on 1 May 2020, with Steve Bradley holding the position of Interim Vice-Chancellor during the interim period.

-Schofield announced his resignation effective August 2025, the University announced he would be replaced by Steve Decent as of January 2026.
-Rebecca Lingwood, who is Deputy Vice-Chancellor, will hold the position of Interim Vice-Chancellor during the interim period.
+Schofield announced his resignation effective August 2025, and was replaced by Steve Decent in January 2026.
+Deputy Vice-Chancellor Rebecca Lingwood held the position of Interim Vice-Chancellor during the interim period.